-Illuminated advertising on street name posts may have a maximum of two opposing rectangular advertising panels.
-The area of each advertising panel shall not exceed 2.2 m2.
-The area of the sign frame, illuminated street name sign, community facility and service signing (for example, Scouts, church) and any community message stickers are not included in the 2.2 m2 size restriction.
+The area of each static or electronic advertising panel shall not exceed 2.2 m2.
+The area of the sign frame, illuminated street name sign, community facility and service signing (for example, Scouts, Church) and any community message stickers are not included in the 2.2 m2 size restriction.

 The advertising panel must convey the one advertising message and must not be split in order to display multiple (different) advertising messages.
-The advertising message displayed on each panel (side) of the illuminated advertising on street name posts may differ as required.
+The advertising message displayed on each panel (side) of the illuminated advertising on street name signs may differ as required.

 The advertising panel must be located at the top of the structure and be separate from the directional information (street name panel and so on) below.
 All advertising material must be wholly contained within the rectangular advertising panel.
-The advertising panel is generally internally illuminated, but this is not a requirement.
-The advertising panel must not move, rotate or have flashing or coloured lights.
+The advertising panel must be either internally illuminated or electronic and must not move, rotate or have flashing or coloured lights.